Karimnagar Municipal Corporation

 The Karimnagar Municipal Corporation is the local governing body, administering the city of Karimnagar in the Indian state of Telangana.
-It is the fourth most populous city in Telangana with a population of 650,000.
+It is the Third Most Populous city in Telangana with a population of 650,000.
 The municipal corporation is headed by a mayor and democratically elected members.

 History

 The Municipality status given to Karimnagar in 1941.
 Then it was upgraded as Karimngar Municipal Corporation on 5 March 2005 vide GONo:109.

 Karimnagar Municipal Corporation is spread over an area of 50 km2.
 In 2019 few villages merged with the Municipal Corporation of Karimnagar.
 MCK is spread across two assembly constituencies.
 MCK covers major population of Karimnagar assembly constituency and smaller population from Manakondur assembly constituency.
 Karimnagar assembly constituency has 58 divisions and Manakondur has 2 divisions of MCK.

 Few more villages were planned to merge with the MCK but later it was postponed for future plans.
 The Telangana High Court has suggested to add the villages till Manakondur, Thimmapur, Kothapalli on the city outskirts but later this was not taken into consideration.